What is it like to move to and live in Mauritius?

 And, because it seems impossible to show you what Mauritius is really like with just a single picture and a few words, check out this video to see what this beautiful island has to offer!

-Like this article about expat life in Mauritius?
+Like this article about moving to and living in Mauritius?
 Pin it!

 Featured image by Tejcoomar Luchman